-So, you’ve got yourself a fast CPU, a powerful GPU, and a high refresh rate gaming monitor yet you’re not satisfied with the gameplay performance due to prominent ghosting or trailing of the fast moving objects on-screen.
+So, you’ve got yourself a fast CPU, a powerful GPU, and a high refresh rate gaming monitor yet you’re not satisfied with the gaming performance due to all the motion blur?

 What Is Motion Blur Reduction?

-In short, enabling motion blur reduction makes the display strobe the backlight in order to create CRT-like motion clarity which is ideal for competitive fast-paced games.
+In short, enabling motion blur reduction makes the display strobe the backlight to create CRT-like motion clarity, which is perfect for fast-paced competitive games.